Telles Foundation

 Partner with Leaders

 The foundation explicitly seeks “partners who are leaders in their areas of expertise.”
-UCL, Babson College, Stanford University, and other world-class institutions represent the caliber of partners they engage.
-Organizations should be able to demonstrate recognized excellence in their field.
+UCL, Babson College, and other world-class institutions represent the calibre of partners they engage.
+Organisations should be able to demonstrate recognised excellence in their field.

 Support Low-Income Beneficiaries